1. Articles

 Stay off the disaster list.
 Get Sheetcast

 As we have seen, a seemingly insignificant Excel oversight can have shattering repercussions.
 While no system is completely foolproof, Sheetcast can help your company avoid many of the most common—and potentially costly—Excel pitfalls.
 Stop reusing templates, which may contain hidden (and sensitive) data.
-Go from spreadsheet to web app.
+Go from Excel to web application.
 Streamline and refine your data collection workflows, to avoid cut-and-paste errors or other faulty inputs.
 If you already know Excel, you can create secure and elegant web apps in minutes with Sheetcast.
 Visit the website for full details!

 photograph of young professionals at work happy or excited about something happening on the laptop